UCI ABS FOR ENERGY EFFICIENCY

-Promoter – Financial IntermediaryUNION DE CREDITOS INMOBILIARIOS SA ESTABLECIMIENTO FINANCIERO DE CREDI
+Projektträger – zwischengeschaltetes FinanzinstitutUNION DE CREDITOS INMOBILIARIOS SA ESTABLECIMIENTO FINANCIERO DE CREDI

 The operation consists of a Multi-Beneficiary Investment Loan (MBIL) to finance investments that comply with EIB's climate action eligibility criteria.